accwebs/factorio-tacticalConstruction/README.md

 ## Usage Instructions

 1. Un-hide the Tactical Construction toggle button on your shortcut bar:
    - On the top right of your shortcut bar, there is a small "..." button that lets you customize the bar.
-Click it to show the customization menu.
+Click it to show the customization menu.<br/>
    ![How to enable shortcut button 1](HowToEnableShortcutButton1.png)
    - Enable display of the custom shortcut button by clicking the checkbox next to it.
-If the checkbox will not enable, you may need to first uncheck something else to make room.
+If the checkbox will not enable, you may need to first uncheck something else to make room.<br/>
    ![How to enable shortcut button 2](HowToEnableShortcutButton2.png)
 2. Have a personal roboport in your player's armor, construction robots and supplies for building in inventory, etc. Just like normal.
 3. Keep the Tactical Construction button toggled off under regular play.